Appeal procedure before the European Patent Office: Optional remittal

 After examining the allowability of an appeal, a Board has the discretion to either "exercise any power within the competence of the department which was responsible for the decision appealed" (correction of a decision) or "remit the case to that department for further prosecution" (cassation of a decision).
 When a board remits a case to the first instance, it does so notably to give the parties the possibility of defending their case before two instances, i.e. at two levels of jurisdiction, although there is no absolute right to have an issue decided upon by two instances.
 The boards generally take into account as well the need for procedural efficiency when deciding whether to remit a case to the first instance and "the general interest that proceedings are brought to a close within an appropriate period of time".

 Accelerated processing

-A party may request accelerated processing of the appeal proceedings.
+Appeal proceedings conducted at the EPO may be accelerated "by giving a case priority over others".
+A party to the proceedings may request accelerated processing of the appeal proceedings.
 The request must be reasoned.
-The Board then has the discretion to grant or refuse the request.
-Courts and competent authorities of the contracting states may also request accelerated processing.
+The Board has the discretion to grant or refuse the request.
+Courts, competent authorities of the contracting states, and the Unified Patent Court (UPC) may also request acceleration of proceedings relating to a specific patent, without providing a specific reason.
 The Board may also decide to accelerate the proceedings of its own motion.